Crystal Dickinson

-Crystal Anne Dickinson is an American actress.
+Crystal Dickinson is an American actress.
 She made her Broadway debut in the play Clybourne Park written by Bruce Norris and directed by Pam MacKinnon.

 Early life and education

 Dickinson was born in Belleville, New Jersey, and grew up in Irvington, New Jersey.
 She graduated from Seton Hall University in 1998 in the College of Communication and the Arts.
 She also received an MFA from the University of Illinois Urbana-Champaign and studied at the London Academy of Music and Dramatic Art.

 Career

 Dickinson is best known for her role on the Showtime series The CHI as Detective Toussaint.
-She has also appeared in other TV series such as New Amsterdam, Feed the Beast, House of Payne and The Good Wife and the films I-Origins and This is Where I Leave You.
+She has also appeared in other TV series such as New Amsterdam, Feed the Beast, House of Payne and The Good Wife and the films I Origins and This Is Where I Leave You.

 She made her Broadway debut in Clybourne Park (2012) and returned to Broadway in You Can't Take It With You (2014).

 A recipient of Theatre World Award in 2012 for Clybourne Park, she has also won a Jenny Award for Best Actress.
 She was nominated for the AUDELCO in 2009, 2010, 2011 and 2013.

 In 2024, Dickinson starred in August Wilson's Gem of the Ocean at Two River Theater in Red Bank, New Jersey.